 When aggregating across both the date and the campaign dimension to get the total reach, things spiral out of control completely.
 The actual reach for both campaigns over the time period is 5 (Jane+Joe+Thomas+Mary+Kim).
 My original calculation gave me 20, an overestimation by a factor 4!

 There are plenty of metrics like this one; metrics that by their nature do not allow aggregation.
 Any analysis from an aggregation like this will likely be wrong.
 If I’m lucky and the error is small it probably doesn’t affect my resulting decisions too much.
-Worst case, however, the error is large and I end up making decisions that severely impacts the effectiveness of my marketing which in turn ends up costing me a lot of money to no good at all.
+Worst case, however, the error is large and I end up making decisions that severely impact the effectiveness of my marketing which in turn ends up costing me a lot of money to no good at all.

 How do I avoid this data aggregation issue?